a1346054/dnscrypt-resolvers/v3/public-resolvers.md

 ## cleanbrowsing-family

-Blocks access to adult, pornographic and explicit sites.
+Blocks access to all adult, pornographic and explicit sites.
 It also blocks proxy and VPN domains that are used to bypass the filters.
 Mixed content sites (like Reddit) are also blocked.
 Google, Bing and Youtube are set to the Safe Mode.
+Malicious and Phishing domains are blocked.
+(DNSCrypt)

 Warning: This server is incompatible with anonymization.